 Picture the scene.
-You are sitting in a cosy little bed and breakfast overlooking the Cornish coast.
+You're sitting in a cozy little bed and breakfast overlooking the Cornish coast.
 The waves are splashing against the rocks and the fishermen are arriving back in the boats with their catch of the day.

 The table is set with blue and white striped tableware.
 Plates, cups and saucers and of course the teapot.
 The whole breakfast room is filled with this traditional crockery.
 This is Cornishware.

 This traditional blue and white tableware was designed with colors that were reminiscent of the blue Cornish sky and the white caps of breaking waves.
 This is the traditional crockery called Cornish kitchenware, but the name is deceptive because they were made in Derbyshire in the Midlands of England.
 These pieces are very popular and are now collected not just in England but throughout the rest of the world as well.
 Many companies are replicating the classic design but the originals are in demand and commanding a high price for rare pieces both online and in auction houses.

 Where to Find Cornishware

 As with anything that is collectible, there are various locations that are best to find these.
-In Britain it is possible to find them at car boot sales, the equivalent of swap meets, although since their popularity has soared over the past few years, these are becoming more difficult to find or are commanding a higher price.
+In Britain, it's possible to find them at car boot sales, the equivalent of swap meets, although since their popularity has soared over the past few years, these are becoming more difficult to find or are commanding a higher price.

 There are also charity shops although often they will hold these back to sell to dealers themselves.